hail0hydra/pyVTFile/README.md

 <br>

-- Works on any kind of file :)
+- Works on any kind of file :smile:

-- Interactive UI 8-)
+- Interactive UI :sunglasses:

 - Works on files of sizes upto `32 Mb !`